The Best Texas College Towns For Retirees To Move To

 Situated in the Texas Hill Country of central Texas, Kerrville is located about 65 miles northwest of San Antonio.
 With a population of some 25,000 residents, the town is home to Schreiner University, a private Presbyterian school situated on 220 acres that enrolls an estimated 1,500 undergraduate and graduate students each year.

 Those looking to settle down in the area can expect a buyer's market.
-While the median listing price for homes in Kerrville was $475,000 in August 2025, according to Realtor.com, the median home sale price was significantly lower at $339,833.
-This summer, just over 12% of homes in Kerrville sold for more than the asking price.
-As of September, 2025, retirees and other families looking to rent could expect to pay an average of $1,715 for an apartment in Kerrville, which is below the $2,007 national average rent as of Aug.
-31, 2025, notes Zillow.
+While the median listing price for homes in Kerrville was $475,000 in August 2025, per Realtor.com, while the median home sale price was significantly lower at $339,833.
+In summer 2025, just over 12% of homes in Kerrville sold for more than the asking price.
+As of September, 2025, retirees and other families looking to rent could expect to pay an average of $1,715 for an apartment in Kerrville, which is below the $2,007 national average rent, as of August 31, 2025, notes Zillow.

 Wichita Falls

-Wichita Falls, Texas, population 105,000, is home to two primary institutions of higher education, including Midwestern State University (often referred to as MSU Texas), a public university and the state's only public liberal arts institution, and Wayland Baptist University, a private university.
-Wichita is located in the north-central part of Texas, close to the Oklahoma border.
-Residents appreciate that the town is situated in close proximity to two much larger cities.
-It's about a two-hour drive (144 miles) from Dallas and about 141 miles southwest of Oklahoma City, Oklahoma.
+Wichita Falls, Texas is home to two primary institutions of higher education, including Midwestern State University, a public university and the state's only public liberal arts institution, and Wayland Baptist University, a private university.
+Wichita Falls is located in the north-central part of Texas, close to the Oklahoma border and is about a two-hour drive to Dallas and about 141 miles southwest of Oklahoma City, Oklahoma.

-Retirees will likely appreciate the affordability in Wichita Falls, which is reported to be almost 10% below the national average, according to Apartments.com.
-Because of that, housing and rent are among the lowest in Texas, with some apartments renting for under $700 a month, according to U.S. housing data.
-Typically, homes and condos in Wichita Falls are more than 34% less expensive than the national average, notes Apartments.com with many monthly rents landing between $650 and $1,080.
-If you are looking to settle down here, the median sales price for homes this summer was $207,483, according to Zillow.
+Retirees will likely appreciate the affordability in Wichita Falls, which is reported to be almost 10% below the national average, per Apartments.com.
+Typically, homes and condos in Wichita Falls are over 34% less expensive than the national average, with monthly rentals landing between $650 and $1,080.
+If you are looking to settle down, the median sales price for homes in summer 2025 was $207,483, according to Zillow.

 Edinburg

-If you aren't familiar with Edinburg, Texas, it's located in Hidalgo County on the southern tip of the state, within the Rio Grande Valley.
+Edinburg, Texas is located in Hidalgo County, and is considered one of the best college towns for retirees in the Rio Grande Valley.
 The town of 108,000 (and counting) serves as the county seat and borders Mexico.
-It's home to the University of Texas Rio Grande Valley, a public research university established in 2015 that includes a school of medicine, a school of podiatry and a new collegiate football team launched in 2025.
+It's home to the University of Texas Rio Grande Valley, a public research university established in 2015.

 Retirees looking to move to the area can expect affordability to be front and center.
-In Edinburg, homes sold for a median price of $287,900 in August 2025, according to data from Movoto.
-As of September, the average rent in Edinburg was hovering near $870 per month with the average apartment size reported to be 685 square feet, according to Apartments.com.
-Overall, the cost of housing is currently about 45% lower than the national average, according to Payscale.
-Those who lease studio apartments can expect to pay an average of $562 per month, or $870 for a one-bedroom apartment.
+In Edinburg, homes sold for a median price of $287,900 in August 2025, according to Movoto.
+As of September 2025, the average rent in Edinburg was hovering near $870 per month with the average apartment size reported to be 685 square feet, per Apartments.com.
+Those looking for studio apartments can expect to pay an average of $562 per month, or $870 for a one-bedroom apartment.
 Two bedroom apartments go for $990 while renting a three-bedroom could cost $1,140 or more.
-Edinburg is also home to the South Texas Motorcycle Museum that's open on weekends for visitors and guests.